ECB's Villeroy says bank capital talks must be wrapped up

 A banking source said those comments from the Treasury may have soured the mood at this week's Basel meeting.
 "The Europeans don't want the United States to use Basel to punish them," the banker said.

-(Additional reporting by Huw Jones in London; Editing by Andrew Callus/Adrian Croft/Susan Fenton)
+(Additional reporting by Huw Jones in London; Editing by Andrew Callus and Adrian Croft)